-The Key Groups display the members in a key group.
+Key Groups displays the members in a key group.
+You can configure up to four (4) key groups.

-To set up key groups, do the following:
+To display key groups, do the following:

-- 1. Turn the encoder knob to select Group 1, Group 2, etc. - Tap the encoder button to display the group.
+- 1. Using the encoder knob, scroll to Group 1, Group 2, Group 3, or Group 4. - 2.
+Tap the encoder button to display the group.
 The talk and listen LEDs of the master key light red and talk and listen LEDs for the slave keys light green.